 It might be valuable to store analytics of what redirects have been hit and where they’re coming from.
 In these cases, you can see where old links are coming from and ask other site owners to update (truth: you’ll often find that some of the old links are on your own site).

 Just store an incrementing “hits” field on the lookup database table.
 This is simple, but you lose the time dimension.
 A simple number will tell you volume, but not (1) in what timespan it accumulated, and (2) when it was last hit.

 Store a record for each resolved redirection, with metadata like actual inbound URL (pre-stem), HTTP referrer, and timestamp.
 This is more complicated, but it lets you do more advanced analytics and track trends over time.

 You might want to store unresolved redirection attempts as well, as they can be handy to figure out URL patterns you might be missing, and other sites on the internet that just have bad links.
 You could contact them for updates, or just compensate for their mistakes by adding ad hoc redirects or additional URLs to the intended content objects.
-However, you’ll likely quickly discover that a lot of unresolved URLs are spambots which have munged your URLs somehow, or blatant hack attempts (I wrote an entire post about this over a decade ago).
+However, you’ll likely quickly discover that a lot of unresolved URLs are spambots which have munged your URLs somehow, or blatant hack attempts.